 The senior from England was on top of her game at the 2016 NCAA Championship, finishing eighth overall with a 213 average to help the Huskers to a second-place team finish.

 Hedley was at her best at the Prairie View A&M Invitational, contributing a score of 213.4 to help the Huskers to the team title.
 She also posted a strong performance at Nebraska’s own Big Red Invitational with a 211.8 average.

 She earned a Big Ten Sportsmanship Award as a senior, and she earned her third straight academic All-Big Ten award in 2016.
 Hedley was named to the Nebraska Scholar-Athlete Honor Roll in both the fall and spring semesters.
-She also claimed a spot on the Tom Osborne Citizenship Team for the third consecutive year, and she earned a spot on the academic All-NTCA team in 2016.
+She also claimed a spot on the Tom Osborne Citizenship Team for the third consecutive year, and she earned NTCA Scholastic All-America honors for the third time.